Toasted Pecan and Maple Old Fashioned

 This post may contain affiliate links, please see our privacy policy for details.

 The flavors of fall aren’t just about apples and pumpkins.
-Pecans are in season throughout the holidays, which makes them perfect for that classic pecan pie on the Thanksgiving table.
-Maple, too, is a quintessentially fall and winter flavor that I just love!
+Pecans are in season throughout the holidays, which makes them perfect for that classic pecan pie on the Thanksgiving table or, better yet, this Toasted Pecan and Maple Old Fashioned.
+Because, hey, maple is a fall and winter flavor, too!
 I can’t seem to get enough of both this time of year.

-Pecans and maple also pair beautifully with a rich, dark liquor like whiskey, which is why I’m infusing my favorite bourbon with toasted pecans and pairing it with rye whiskey and maple syrup for a seasonal twist on the freezer door old fashioned.
+Pecans and maple also pair beautifully with a rich, dark liquor like whiskey, which is why I’m infusing my favorite bourbon with toasted pecans and pairing it with rye whiskey and maple syrup for a seasonal twist on the Classic Old Fashioned.
+And I’m making it a batch cocktail, just like my popular classic Freezer Door Old Fashioned.

 Watch Me Mix It

-Before we mix our Old Fashioned, we’re first going to make our own Toasted Pecan and Cinnamon Bourbon, which you should start 3-5 days ahead of time.
+Before we mix our Pecan and Maple Old Fashioned, we’re first going to make our own Toasted Pecan and Cinnamon Bourbon, which you should start 3-5 days ahead of time.
 You’ll need:

 - 2 cups Bourbon